geo-mak/tensor/README.md

 ```

 ### Tensor casting
-Casting to another type can be performed using the 'into_cast' (Consuming) and 'cast' (Non-Consuming) methods.
+Casting to another type can be performed using the 'try_cast' method.
-The casting process relies on the 'Cast' trait, which must be implemented for all target types.
+The casting process relies on the 'TryCast' trait, which the source type must implement.
-Types that implement the 'Cast' trait must ensure that casting does not result in precision loss, overflow, or undefined behavior.
+Casting using 'TryCast' trait can fail if the casting process results in precision loss, overflow, or undefined behavior.
+A blanket implementation of 'TryCast' is provided for all numeric types that can be cast to each other without loss of precision.

 ```rust
 // Create a tensor with floating-point numbers